 The program meets the requirements of this Key Element.
-The program provided evidence of a direct link between the institutional mission and the program mission as well as clearly defined program goals and student learning outcomes.
+The program provided evidence of the program's educational aspirations, program goals, and student learning outcomes.

 Key Element I-B: Assessment Plan with Mechanisms and Timeline

 The program has an overall assessment plan that includes: